arfc/.github/.github/ISSUE_TEMPLATE/writing_review.md

 # How can this issue be closed?

 <!-- Identify people related to this discussion, appropriate tags, and projects in the group org. -->
+This issue can be closed when feedback has been incorporated or discussed.